Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 As with class 214, we can construct a fairly simple succession rule for $\cl{I}(-,\geq,>)$, but we have been unable to solve the corresponding generating function, and we do not believe it is algebraic.
 Let $\cl{A} = \cl{I}(-,\geq,>)$, and define $\cl{B} \supset \cl{A}$ to be the set of inversion sequences which avoid all the patterns $(100,110,120,210)$, except possibly for the pattern 100 where the 0's take value 0.

 Once again inversion sequences in $\cl{B}$ can have at most two consecutive runs of 0's.
 Define $P,S,p$ and $s$ as per the previous sections.
-We have the following: \begin{itemize} \item if $s>1$ then the only 0 we can increment is the rightmost one; \item if $s=0$ or 1 then we can increment any number of 0's on the right (including $S$ and some from $P$), as well as one more 0 somewhere in $P$. \end{itemize} Assigning label $(p,s)$ as with per the previous sections, we have the rule
+We have the following rules about incrementing 0's: \begin{itemize} \item if $s=0$ we can increment any number (including zero) of 0's on the right of $P$, and/or one other 0 in $P$; \item if $s=1$ the 0 in $S$ must be incremented, and then we can increment any number (including zero) of 0's on the right of $P$, and/or one other 0 in $P$; \item if $s>1$ then the only 0 we can increment is the rightmost one. \end{itemize} Assigning label $(p,s)$ as with per the previous sections, we have the rule

 The elements of $\cl{A}$ are then those inversion sequences with label $(p,0)$ or $(p,1)$.